jayrbolton/kbase-notes/sdk-plan.md

 * Gitignore all auto-generated code that is not meant to be edited and silo it in /build.
 Could have `kb-sdk make` to generate /build.
 * Use PyPi-hosted, versioned KBase pip packages for utilities
+  * Eg. all the python client code could live in a pip package
 * Continue to auto-generate configs (eg. `travis.yml`) as part of `kb-sdk init`
 * Example files that can be moved into /build or into pip packages:
   * /scripts and /test_local